sagar-gupta3/PROJECT/PROJECT/Pacman-master/Pacman-master/README.md

 # Pacman
-A simple PACMAN game developed in C Graphics.
-Complied and ran in TurboC++.
+A simple PACMAN game developed in C. Complied and ran in GCC Compiler.

-pacman.h includes links to other header files.

-## And yeah TurboC++ runs on borland compiler!
-HOME of old depricated Graphics.h!

-### I have archieved the code cause its trully copied from web and modified!